Pullazhi

 An Accountant General's Quarters is situated in this village.
 The head office of the Thrissur Circle of the Archaeological Survey of India is inside the Green Valley KSHB colony.
 Kerala Lakshmi Mill in Pullazhy has a 42,944 spindle capacity, which produces carded polyester-cotton yarn.
-The mill is owned by National Textile Corporation(NTC).
+The mill is owned by the National Textile Corporation (NTC).
 Pullazhi is Ward 47 of Thrissur Municipal Corporation.
 The village has a Working Women's Hostel run by the Kerala State Housing Board.